 Information Security Analyst

 The job of an information security analyst is to protect the computer systems and networks of an organization.
-Job duties can include implementing security measures to prevent a cyberattack, monitoring an existing computer network’s status, or helping plan security systems.
-The online MBA degree in cybersecurity is not required for many information security analyst positions.
-However, many employers prefer new hires to have the additional business training to better understand the bigger picture considerations when protecting an organization from cyber threats.
+Job duties can include implementing security measures to prevent cyberattacks, monitoring existing computer network status, and helping design security systems.
+The online MBA degree in cybersecurity is not required for most information security analyst positions.
+However, many employers prefer new hires to have the additional business training to better understand the bigger picture when it comes to protecting an organization from cyber threats.

 Source: Bureau of Labor Statistics, 2019